mmbman/Katagiri/1986-03-08-Triple-Treasure-Lecture-1.md

 >  We take refuge in the Law (the Dharma) because it is good medicine.

-*Dharma* is [the] teaching; [the] teaching is completely beyond human evaluation, beyond the moral sense or ethical sense.
+*Dharma* is teaching; [the] teaching is completely beyond human evaluation, beyond the moral sense or ethical sense.
 The dharma is something coming from the truth, so it’s really beneficial to everyone, all sentient beings – just like a rain nurtures all kind of grasses, trees, pebbles, human beings, and the air, everything.
 That is dharma; that’s why dharma is good medicine.

 > We take refuge in the Buddhist community because it is composed of excellent friends.